Mississippi: United States territory

 After the American Revolution (1775–83), Britain ceded this area to the new United States of America.
 The Mississippi Territory was organized on April 7, 1798, from territory ceded by Georgia and South Carolina to the United States.
 Their original colonial charters theoretically extended west to the Pacific Ocean.
 The Mississippi Territory was later twice expanded to include disputed territory claimed by both the United States and Spain.

 From 1800 to about 1830, the United States purchased some lands (Treaty of Doak's Stand) from Native American tribes for new settlements of European Americans.
 The latter were mostly migrants from other Southern states, particularly Virginia and North Carolina, where soils were exhausted.
 New settlers kept encroaching on Choctaw land, and they pressed the federal government to expel the Native Americans.
 On September 27, 1830, the Treaty of Dancing Rabbit Creek was signed between the U.S. Government and the Choctaw.
 The Choctaw agreed to sell their traditional homelands in Mississippi and Alabama, for compensation and removal to reservations in Indian Territory (now Oklahoma).
 This opened up land for sale to European-American migrant settlement.

-Article 14 in the treaty allowed those Choctaw who chose to remain in the states to become U.S. citizens, as they were considered to be giving up their tribal membership.
-They were the second major Native American ethnic group to do so (some Cherokee were the first, who chose to stay in North Carolina and other areas during rather than join the removal).
+Article 14 of the Treaty of Dancing Rabbit Creek allowed Choctaws remaining in Mississippi to claim U.S. citizenship, requiring the forfeiture of tribal rights, the second major group to do so (following the Cherokee).
 Today their descendants include approximately 9,500 persons identifying as Choctaw, who live in Neshoba, Newton, Leake, and Jones counties.
 The Mississippi Band of Choctaw Indians reorganized in the 20th century and is a Federally recognized tribe.

 Many slaveholders brought enslaved African Americans with them or purchased them through the domestic slave trade, especially in New Orleans.
 Through the trade, an estimated nearly one million slaves were forcibly transported to the Deep South, including Mississippi, in an internal migration that broke up many slave families of the Upper South, where planters were selling excess slaves.
 The Southerners imposed slave laws in the Deep South and restricted the rights of free blacks.

 Beginning in 1822, slaves in Mississippi were protected by law from cruel and unusual punishment by their owners.
 The Southern slave codes made the willful killing of a slave illegal in most cases.
 For example, the 1860 Mississippi case of Oliver v.
 State charged the defendant with murdering his own slave.

 D'Evereux Hall in Natchez.
 Built in 1840, the mansion is listed on the National Register of Historic Places.